goncharov-vlad/SOLID/O/README.md

 ### In total

-After refactoring, the code follows the principle: _Objects should be open for extension, but closed for modification._
+After refactoring the code follows the principle: _Objects should be open for extension, but closed for modification._
-The `Transmitter` is open to extension through dependency injection to use any type of `Protocol`, and it's closed for modification because for this no need to change the code of `Transmitter::transfer()` method.
+The `Transmitter` is open to extension through dependency injection to use any type of `Protocol`, and it's closed for modification because for this no needs to change the code of `Transmitter::transfer()` method